quii/learn-go-with-tests/pointers-and-errors.md

 }
 ```

-As you can see, the syntax for creating a method on a type alias is the same as it is on a struct.
+As you can see, the syntax for creating a method on a type declaration is the same as it is on a struct.

 Next we need to update our test format strings so they will use `String()` instead.